carodak/Not-Working-title/README.md

 2. Check changed files
 3. Add a description
 4. Create a new Branch with the name of the feature you implemented
-5. Fetch inside this branch
+5. Commit to the branch
+6. Fetch inside it (so everyone will see but it is not on github)
-6. After everyone approval merge it to the master
+7. After everyone approval push it to the master

 If you want to learn more about Github: https://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1/